 Travel means something different to every traveller.
-For some it’s a way to spend time with friends and family, for others, it’s a way to get a taste of adventure, or to explore new cultures.
+For some it’s a way to spend time with friends and family, for others, it’s a way to get a taste of adventure or to explore new cultures.
+Each of us has our type of travel personality when we set out on a trip.
+While some of us enjoy being the quintessential tourist, the rest of us want to explore offbeat destinations and experiences.
+A lot of our likes and dislikes inform the type of traveller we eventually become.
+What’s really important about identifying your travel personality is that it helps you find compatible travel partners who share similar interests.
 There are lots of different types of travellers, but most fall into some kind of category.
 Here, we’ve identified 28 types of travellers – which one(s) are you?

 1. The Culture Vulture